MicrosoftDocs/windows-dev-docs/hub/apps/design/input/pen-haptics.md

 Use the [SendHapticFeedback](/uwp/api/windows.devices.haptics.simplehapticscontroller.sendhapticfeedback) method of the [SimpleHapticsController](/uwp/api/windows.devices.haptics.simplehapticscontroller) object to pass inking waveforms to the user's pen.
 This method supports passing in either a waveform or both a waveform with a customized intensity value (see [Customize haptic feedback](#customize-haptic-feedback)).

 Call SendHapticFeedback and pass in an [inking waveform](#inking-waveforms) to configure the pen to start playing that waveform as soon as the tip of the pen touches anywhere on the screen.
-The waveform will continue playing until the pen is lifted or [StopHapticFeedback](/uwp/api/windows.devices.haptics.simplehapticscontroller.stopfeedback) is called, whichever happens first.
+The waveform will continue playing until the pen is lifted or [StopFeedback](/uwp/api/windows.devices.haptics.simplehapticscontroller.stopfeedback) is called, whichever happens first.
 We recommend doing this in the [PointerEntered](/uwp/api/windows.ui.xaml.uielement.pointerentered) event handler for the element in which you want haptics to be played.
 For example, an app with a custom inking implementation would do this in the PointerEntered method of its inking canvas.

-To retrieve the desired [inking waveform](#inking-waveforms), you must iterate through the [SupportedFeedback](/uwp/api/windows.devices.haptics.simplehapticscontroller.supportedfeedback) collection of the SimpleHapticsController, ensuring it is supported by the active pen.
+To retrieve the desired [inking waveform](#inking-waveforms), you must iterate through the [SupportedFeedback](/uwp/api/windows.devices.haptics.simplehapticscontroller.supportedfeedback) collection of the [SimpleHapticsController](/uwp/api/windows.devices.haptics.simplehapticscontroller), ensuring it is supported by the active pen.

 If it is not supported, you can either choose to not play anything at all or fall back to the [InkContinuous](#inking-waveforms) waveform, as that is guaranteed to be supported.